-43 Fonterra "Farmgate Milk Price Manual" (1 August 2020), page 47.
+61 Fonterra "Farmgate Milk Price Manual" (1 August 2020), page 47.

-- 3.43 Rule 43 allows for compensation to investors in the NP business for asset stranding risks not otherwise covered in the base milk price methodology.44 The SRP to be determined under this rule is an ex-ante allowance added to the notional cost of equity. - In our final report on the Manual review for the 2020/21 season we stated we intended to carry out a substantive review of Fonterra's provisions for asset stranding as part of this year's calculation review.45 In reviewing the assumptions and inputs applied to determine whether there is surplus capacity under Rule 33, we have considered how static or declining milk volumes are factored into the base milk price calculation.
+- shareholders bearing the costs of any asset stranding.
+Shareholders do not miss out on expected returns as the asset removed from the asset base is fully depreciated. - 3.66 Rule 43 allows for compensation to investors in the NP business for asset stranding risks not otherwise covered in the base milk price methodology.
+The SRP to be determined under this rule is an ex-ante allowance added to the notional cost of equity. - 3.67 In our final report on the Manual review for the 2020/21 season we stated we intended to carry out a substantive review of Fonterra's provisions for asset stranding as part of this year's calculation review.
+63 In reviewing the assumptions and inputs applied to determine whether there is surplus capacity under Rule 33, we have considered how static or declining milk volumes are factored into the base milk price calculation.
 As such, this review, together with our review of the asset beta and SRP, forms part of our review of provisions for asset stranding.